Chicago Union Station Needs a New Entrance at Van Buren Street

 The north end of the Chicago Union Station mail platform taken from the Jackson Blvd bridge.
 The platform end is very narrow.

+The north end of the mail platform, viewed from Jackson Blvd.
 Crossing two live tracks and getting past the narrow end of the mail platform will cause passenger delays.

-Adding fifteen minutes to your trip.
+Adding 15 minutes to your trip.

 Unfortunately, Amtrak’s plan for accessing the platform ignores the user experience.